 We're focussing on 3 main areas:

-In 2018/19, in addition to the apprenticeship opportunities that EN:Procure's framework contracting partners are required to deliver, EN:Able Communities will invest £195,000 to support a minimum of 100 people through our network of Local Employment Groups (LEGs) within Yorkshire and Humber.
-This targeted funding will support people from disadvantaged backgrounds to become ‘work ready’, gain an apprenticeship, or enter into employment.
+In 2018/19, in addition to the 132 (77 existing from 2017/18 and 55 new in 2018/19) apprenticeship positions that EN:Procure's framework contracting partners are required to deliver, EN:Able Communities will invest £195,000 to support a minimum of 100 people through our network of Local Employment Groups (LEGs) within Yorkshire and Humber.
+This targeted funding will support people from disadvantaged backgrounds to become either ‘work ready’, gain an apprenticeship, or enter into employment.

 A panel of tenant representatives, together with Contractor representatives, evaluate the community projects' applications for funding.